Skip to search Skip to content

 Type: -

-In enterprise, onboarding is the process of activating an existing user account and getting the user up and running with the app.
+In enterprise software, onboarding is the process of activating an existing user account and getting the user up and running with the app with key instructions.
 Existing user accounts are typically assigned by an admin or the IT department.
-The onboarding process can vary depending on the configuration of the app by the admin or the IT department in [...]
+The onboarding process can vary depending on the configuration of the app by the admin or [...]

 Category: Patterns